 Western History Association

 Welcome to our virtual landing page for the Western History Association conference.
-We would like to highlight our new books and share our conference discount during this year’s meeting, October 12-15, 2022, in San Antonio, TX.
+We would like to highlight our new books and share our conference discount during this year’s meeting, October 24-27 in Kansas City, MO.

 Our acquisitions editors are eager to connect with current and prospective authors about new projects and book proposals.
-They have been working to transition their usual in-person conference appointments to virtual meetings by phone or Zoom.
 If you have a project you’d like to discuss, please get in touch with one of our editors:

 Larin McLaughlin, Editorial Director, lmclaugh@uw.edu